How to help

 HISTORY OF MUSTANG HERITAGE FOUNDATION

-Since its inception, MHF has placed more than 15,000 mustangs and burros into private care.
-This has helped save more than $131 million each year.
+Since its inception, MHF has placed more than 20,000 mustangs and burros into private care.
+On average, this has helped save the U.S. taxpayer more than $162 million each year.